secretstartups/handbook/support/support-global-groups/bulk-editing-sgg-values.html.md

 ### Ready-to-use query links

-Click on the appropriate one of these links to run a query specific to your
+Click on the appropriate link for your current/new group to run a query that finds all of your tickets _not_ in your new group:
-group:

 * [Baobab](https://gitlab.zendesk.com/agent/search/1?type=ticket&q=assignee%3Ame%20-custom_field_4414446722578%3Aticket_group_baobab%20status%3Cclosed%20-form%3A%22Support%20Ops%22%20-form%3A%22GitLab%20Incidents%22%20-form%3A%22L%26R%22%20-form%3A%22Emergencies%22)
 * [Ginkgo](https://gitlab.zendesk.com/agent/search/1?type=ticket&q=assignee%3Ame%20-custom_field_4414446722578%3Aticket_group_ginkgo%20status%3Cclosed%20-form%3A%22Support%20Ops%22%20-form%3A%22GitLab%20Incidents%22%20-form%3A%22L%26R%22%20-form%3A%22Emergencies%22)